 Page

-MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS 109
+MATERIAL U.S. FEDERAL INCOME TAX CONSIDERATIONS 106

-Introduction 109
+Introduction 106

-Our Taxation 110
+Our Taxation 107

-Taxation of Holders of Our Shares 111
+Taxation of Holders of Our Shares 108

-Taxation of Non-U.S. Holders of Our Shares 115
+Taxation of Non-U.S. Holders of Our Shares 112

-Nature of Our Business Activities 117
+Nature of Our Business Activities 114

-Administrative Matters 121
+Administrative Matters 118

-New Legislation or Administrative or Judicial Action 123
+New Legislation or Administrative or Judicial Action 120

-Certain State, Local and Non-U.S. Tax Matters 124
+Certain State, Local and Non-U.S. Tax Matters 121

-Material U.S. Federal Income Tax Considerations Relating to Investments in REITs 124
+Material U.S. Federal Income Tax Considerations Relating to Investments in REITs 121

-PLAN OF DISTRIBUTION 127
+PLAN OF DISTRIBUTION 124

-Sale through Underwriters or Dealers 127
+Sale through Underwriters or Dealers 124

-Direct Sales and Sales through Agents 128
+Direct Sales and Sales through Agents 125

-Remarketing Arrangements 128
+Remarketing Arrangements 125

-Delayed Delivery Contracts 128
+Delayed Delivery Contracts 125

-General Information 129
+General Information 126

-LEGAL MATTERS 130
+LEGAL MATTERS

-EXPERTS 130
+EXPERTS 127

-WHERE YOU CAN FIND MORE INFORMATION 130
+WHERE YOU CAN FIND MORE INFORMATION 127

-DOCUMENTS INCORPORATED BY REFERENCE 120
+DOCUMENTS INCORPORATED BY REFERENCE 127

-You should rely only on the information contained in or incorporated by reference into this prospectus, any prospectus supplement, any free writing prospectus prepared by us or information to which we have referred you.
-We have not authorized any other person to provide you with information that is different.
+You should rely only on the information contained in or incorporated by reference into this prospectus, any prospectus supplement, any free writing prospectus prepared by us or on our behalf or information to which we have referred you.
+We have not authorized any other person to provide you with information that is different from that contained in or incorporated by reference in this prospectus, any prospectus supplement or in any free writing prospectus prepared by us or on our behalf.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
+We are not soliciting an offer to buy or making an offer to sell these securities in any jurisdiction where the offer or sale is not permitted.
 The information contained in this prospectus or any prospectus supplement or the documents incorporated by reference herein and therein is current only as of the date on the front of those documents.